I mean, what is it anyway?

 What about water?

 Thing is, my jewels look good as new.
 Actually the stacking rings are shinier than they originally were!
-All our jewelry is safe to water and sweat things in, if your body chemistry allows for it.
+All our jewelry is safe to sweat in and wear in water, if your body chemistry allows for it.
 Which it almost certainly (based on our experience and over 10 years in business) will.
 So...YAY!